 Hazard and safe are relative terms because even staying at home can be hazardous.
 Imagine that you slip and fall while taking a shower.
 Some of the most common injuries include sprains, fractures, and torn ligaments.
 You probably think that this happens very rarely.
-In reality, millions of people are injured in slip and fall accidents each and every year.
-Having said that, there are some hiking hazards you should be prepared for.
+In reality, millions of people are injured in slip-and-fall accidents each and every year… Still, crossing mountains, valleys, and rivers can bring you a number of dangers to cope with.
+Below is a complete list of the most common hazards you should be aware of.

 If you’re getting buried, close your mouth to avoid being suffocated by snow and try to relax your body and your breathing to conserve energy and oxygen.
 The more you strain, the deeper you’ll sink.
 As soon as you’re under, dig a small pocket with your hand or a shovel and this will provide extra oxygen for you to breathe while waiting for rescuers to find you (once the snow closes around you, it will become impossible to move).

 Avalanche hazard is not always obvious, but it isn’t a mysterious phenomenon either.
 Avalanche education can help hikers make better decisions about safe snow travel and minimize risk.

 Struggling on into the teeth of a blizzard when you don’t have to is foolish and risky.
 It even may be necessary to sit out bad weather for a day or more.
 A spare pair of gloves and socks to keep on your person is always good to have, along with some food.
 If you’re camping in the winter, for example, and your site starts to experience heavy snowfall, you’ll want to make sure that you’ve got enough preserved food to hold you through a few days of rough weather.